ora0600/confluent-operator2GKE/usecases/README_SelfHealing.md

 > --verbose \
 > --config-file config.properties
 ```

-You can also try tp delete the compute instance of such a cluster node with cloud provider cli tools (aws or gcloud).
+You can also try to delete the compute instance of such a cluster node with cloud provider cli tools (aws or gcloud).